I’ve been thinking about this post for a long time, wondering if I should really go ahead and write it, and it seems like a good idea that I do it.

 I’d like to boil this down to two easy rules:

-1. My PDFs and CD-ROMs cannot be re-sold or shared with others.
+1. Our PDFs, CD-ROMs, and Zipped Collections cannot be re-sold or shared with others.
 They are for personal use only.

-2. My entire site – including the free PDFs – is copyrighted by me and nothing can be used without permission.
+2. Our entire site – including the free PDFs – is copyrighted and nothing can be used without permission.

-This even includes my free PDFs.
+This even includes our free PDFs.
 They cannot be uploaded to your site or blog or file-sharing service.
-Just link to my Free Downloads page(s) if you want to mention or promote them.
-If you would like to use one of my articles or blog posts at your site or in a school newsletter, you need to ask first.
+Just link to our Free Downloads page(s) if you want to mention or promote them.
+If you would like to use one of our articles or blog posts at your site or in a school newsletter, you need to ask first.
 (Short quotations are fine without permission as long as you attribute it to Montessori for Everyone).

 As you can imagine I’ve poured thousands of hours into my site and my materials.
 I have been as generous as possible, sharing free materials, keeping my prices super low, and trying to make my blog and site the best Montessori resource on the internet.
 With your help I can continue to do so.